illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-03/Readme.md

 ### Presentation Requirements

-* The presentation can be live or pre-recorded but only the Project Manager does the presenting
+* Project Manager does the presenting
   * Others need to help prepare it but only the PM will do the presenting
   * Presentation is not a slide show, but a verbal explaining and demonstration of the artifacts produced
   * We need to see your face